50 Scuba Dive Tips

 45. Don’t forget to look up and around.
 Amazingly you can be so focused on the reef that you miss the whale shark that cruises passed.

 46. Perfect your buoyancy first.
-You can’t capture focused, well-framed images if you can’t control your position in the water.
+If you want to perfect your underwater photography, you’ll need capture focused, well-framed images. if you can’t control your position in the water you’ll be struggling.

 47. Get close to your subject and fill the frame with it.
 Think about what is in the image and make sure it doesn’t detract from the subject.

 48. Take your time and look for the best composition rather than taking photographs of everything.

 49. Know how your camera works in the housing.
 Practice using it in the housing on land.